Cetaceans of Taiwan

 30‑second snapshot

-Taiwan sits on the edge of the northwest Pacific, where deep trenches, a wide continental shelf, and the Kuroshio Current (黑潮) converge.
-The result: extraordinary marine diversity.
-More than 32 species of whales and dolphins have been recorded here—over a third of the world’s known cetaceans.
-From playful spinner dolphins to elusive sperm whales, and the critically endangered Indo‑Pacific humpback dolphin, Taiwan is a global hotspot for cetaceans.
+In these waters, more than 32 species of whales and dolphins have been recorded—over a third of the world’s known cetaceans.1 From playful spinner dolphins to elusive sperm whales, and the critically endangered Indo‑Pacific humpback dolphin ("Mazu Fish"), Taiwan is a global hotspot for marine biodiversity.

 Why it matters